-To determine whether Internal Linking is supported on your Windows 10 computer, open a Command Prompt and enter the following command:
+To determine whether ad hoc linking is supported on your Windows 10 computer, open a Command Prompt and enter the following command:

 netsh wlan show wirelesscapabilities

-We also suggest using Local Linking with a Virtual Hosted Network (Windows 8), which has the benefit of allowing simultaneous Internet access while the TypeWell computers are linked.
+We recommend using Local Linking instead, as it has the added benefit of allowing simultaneous Internet access while the TypeWell computers are linked.

 Text highlighting is difficult to see on Transcriber's computer if they have "reverse colors" enabled